microsoft/arc-sql-mi-db-operator/README.md

 ## TL;DR

-This project was genereated using [Red Hat's Operator SDK](https://sdk.operatorframework.io/).
+This project was genereated using [Red Hat's Operator SDK](https://sdk.operatorframework.io/) and [Kubebuilder](https://book.kubebuilder.io/introduction.html)

 You can use the `make` file to handle most use cases including `building, deploying and building docker image`